TritonDataCenter/rfd/rfd/0103/README.md

 Here is the process to delete these rows:

-On the original shard, run:
+On the original shard's primary peer, run:

         $ sudo -u postgres psql moray -c 'delete from manta where _vnode in (0, 105, 943, 689);'

-On the new shard, run the inverse of the previous command:
+On the new shard's primary peer, run the inverse of the previous command:

         $ sudo -u postgres psql moray -c 'delete from manta where _vnode not in (0, 105, 943, 689);'

 In a production reality, where we are splitting these databases in half, we will need to construct deletion sql that operates in batches.

 This was the final step.
 It is a good idea to double-check that all data is where you think it should be, and then follow up with stakeholders.

 ### Automation of Resharding